Artemis6425/GameShuffler/README.md

 - Undoing causes a `KeyError` in the terminal.
 As far as I can tell, this is purely visual.
 Most undoing works as intended.
     - However, when undoing the 2nd to last instance, the script bascially crashes.
 Just don't fail until its fixed 4Head
 - Undoing also immediately switches your instance.
 Could be a "feature" but it's a side effect.
+- Sometimes, hitting space for the final instance doesn't work.
+Fortunately you're already on the final instance, I guess...

 ## Future ideas